This article describes one of the options to store data in Pouta which survive turning off the virtual machine.

 Creating and attaching volumes with command line tools

-Persistent volumes can also be created and attached using the command line tools.
-The volume creation command is:
+Persistent volumes can also be created and attached using the command line tools:

 openstack volume create --description "<description>" --size <size> <name>

 List existing virtual machines to find the one to which you want to attach a volume: